 This article refers to the Barracuda Message Archiver firmware 5.2 or higher, and the Barracuda Archive Search for Outlook version 5.2 or higher.
-Barracuda Archive Search for Outlook supports Outlook versions 2010, 2013, 2016, and 2019.
+Barracuda Archive Search for Outlook supports Outlook versions 2013, 2016, and 2019.
+Note that Outlook for Mac versions are not supported.

 In addition to allowing search and retrieval of Outlook mail stored on the Barracuda Message Archiver, Archive Search for Outlook allows you to create a local copy of all of your archived emails on your workstation.
 Once downloaded to that workstation, archived emails are represented as a store within Outlook.
 This allows you to synchronize your folder structure and old emails locally using the Archive Search for Outlook Sync Archive Stores feature.